johndoe31415/hsmwiz/README.md

 ```
 $ ./hsmwiz
-Syntax: ./hsmwiz [command] [options]
+Syntax: ./hsmwiz.py [command] [options]

 Available commands:

+Options vary from command to command.
+To receive further info, type
+    ./hsmwiz.py [command] --help
-    identify           Check if a NitroKey is connected and list all contents
+    identify           Check if a HSM is connected and list all contents
-    verifypin          Try to login a NitroKey by entering a PIN or SO-PIN
+    verifypin          Try to login a HSM by entering a PIN or SO-PIN
     checkengine        Check if the OpenSSL engine driver works
     init               Initialize the smartcard for the first time, set default
                        SO-PIN and PIN
     format             Reinitialize the smartcard completely (removing all keys
                        and certificates) and set SO-PIN and PIN back to their
-                       original values
+                       factory default
     changepin          Change device PIN or SO-PIN
     explore            Explore the smartcard structure interactively
     unblock            Unblock the transponder's blocked PIN using the SO-PIN